fabianmartins/alienattack.workshop/README.md

 As it is not running, let's try to fix it using the following instructions.

-### FIX ACTIVITY 1 - Application - Fix the application configuration
+### fixACTIVITY 1 - Application - Fix the application configuration

 We got a tip from one of the developers that remained at the company that a config file is an important part of the application, and without being properly configured, the application will not run.